Spring Break in Europe – A Packing Guide

 - IF, and only IF you need a dress, make sure your booties work with the dress you choose.
 It will cut down on the number of shoes you need.

 - Comfortable travel outfit (pants, top and sweatshirt) for the flights and for lounging after a long day of touring.

 - One pair of comfortable sneakers

 - One pair of booties that match with all three bottoms – you could do either this black pair or this black pair and a tan pair if you have space.
-We love the sock type bootie paired with a cropped jean (it keeps your ankles warm and you looking stylish.
+I love the sock type bootie paired with a cropped jean (it keeps your ankles warm and you looking stylish.

 - Lightweight, packable down coat